Dynasty Warriors 8: Other features

 Dynasty Warriors 8 features upgraded graphics compared to previous games in the series, with less lag and fewer framerate issues.
 The weather effects on the stages have been improved and there are more gimmicks implemented in the system, adding a more distinctive playstyle.

 The morale gauge also returns.
 Horses are now called by pressing L2 where if held down, players can automatically mount their horse.
 Clothing will also be dirtied throughout the course of battle.

-Character List
+Characters

 The following is a list of the 83 playable characters in the game.
 Characters available by default are the ones who are selectable in the first stage of each kingdom stories; other characters are unlocked by unlocking the first stage they are made playable in Story Mode.
 Players who import saved data from the base game to Xtreme Legends will have the new characters unlocked for use in Story Mode and Free Mode by default, in addition to the characters that were previously unlocked in the base game.
 In Xtreme Legends, if the character is defeated as an ally in Ambition Mode or if they are released to strengthen another officer, they will be unavailable until they are defeated and recruited again.